Glass1973/multimind-sdk-js/README.md

 ### Common Issues

-1. **Python not found**: Ensure Python 3.8+ is installed and accessible via `python3`
+1. **Initialization failed**: Ensure all required dependencies are installed
-2. **MultiMind SDK not installed**: Install the Python SDK with `pip install multimind-sdk`
+2. **Model loading issues**: Check that model files are accessible and valid
-3. **Bridge initialization failed**: Check that all required Python modules are available
+3. **Memory issues**: For large models, ensure sufficient RAM and consider using quantization
-4. **Memory issues**: For large models, ensure sufficient RAM and consider using quantization
+4. **GPU issues**: Ensure CUDA is properly installed for GPU acceleration
-5. **GPU issues**: Ensure CUDA is properly installed for GPU acceleration
+5. **Network issues**: Check internet connectivity for cloud-based models

 ### Debug Mode